anhinga/fluid/atparty-2018/game_of_afterlife/README.md

 ---

-Then we added 40 Hz sound (the cognitive effects and physiological effects of sound in gamma frequency range are under very active investigation by the neuroscience community at the moment, with rather spectacular preliminary results being reported; which is why we added a warning at the beginning of the demo, as 40 Hz sound is obviously a pretty active agent and should be used with caution).
+Then we added 40 Hz sound (the cognitive effects and physiological effects of sound in the gamma frequency range are under very active investigation by the neuroscience community at the moment, with rather spectacular preliminary results being reported; which is why we added a warning at the beginning of the demo, as 40 Hz sound is obviously a pretty active agent and should be used with caution, both in terms of volume and duration of exposure).

 We added overtones decreasing the amplitude for each next overtone 1.4-fold, line 186 in `afterlife_conway_5_seed_sound`: